Resident Research and Scholarship

 Residents will be taught how to write a clinical vignette abstract that they will then submit to the Connecticut Chapter of the American College of Physicians (ACP) annual meeting or to the yearly New England Regional Society of General Internal Medicine (SGIM) meeting.
 Residents with the highest quality abstracts will also submit their work to the National ACP or the National SGIM meeting.
 Residents are also encouraged to develop an in-depth scholarly project during their PGY-2 and PGY-3 years.
 Projects can be in hypothesis-driven research, curriculum development, or community service.
 Residents pursuing hypothesis driven research or those developing an educational curriculum can spend one half-day per week during their PGY-2 and PGY-3 ambulatory block rotations to work on their projects.
 In addition, residents can also designate up to two months per year of elective time for research.

 Please closely review the Research in Residency - FAQs for a more in-depth view of research in residency.

 Presentation of Results

-All PGY 3 residents present their work either as oral presentations or as posters at our annual Primary Care and Medicine/Pediatrics Residency Research Day each May.
+All PGY 3 residents present their work either as oral presentations or as posters at the PGY 3 retreat to the New England Regional Society of General Internal Medicine Meeting.
 Those who have completed hypothesis driven research projects also present their work at the department’s “Annual Research in Residency Day Symposium” also held each May.
-Residents are encouraged to submit their research to regional and national scientific meetings (e.g., Society of General Internal Medicine, American College of Physicians, etc.) and funding is available to support residents to attend these meetings in order to present their work.
+Residents are encouraged to submit their research to regional and national scientific meetings and funding is available to support residents to attend these meetings to present their work.
 Examples of resident presentations are available for review.